Skip to content

 Black Canary Logo Reading Order

-The DC universe was rebooted for New 52, and Dinah’s origin was revised once again.
-In this timeline, there is only one Black Canary named Dinah Drake.
-Dinah mostly grew up as a street kid in Gotham City following the murder of her father and her mother walking out on her.
-She met Desmond Lamar, owner of a local dojo who took her under his wings and taught her how to fight.
-Her Canary Cry was the result of Dinah becoming a test subject for a government super-soldier program down the line.
+The DC Universe was rebooted for the New 52, and Dinah’s origin was revised once again.
+In this version, there is only one Black Canary, Dinah Drake.
+She grew up on the streets of Gotham after her father was murdered and her mother walked out.
+Eventually, she met Desmond Lamar, the owner of a local dojo who became her mentor.
+Her Canary Cry came later, after she was used as a test subject in a government metahuman program.

 Black Canary Logo Reading Order